What exactly is Corporate governance? What are the guidelines for corporate governance at international level? Read further to know.

 - The Combined Code on Corporate Governance (2008).

-Corporate Governance Initiatives in India
+Initiatives in India

-- In India, corporate governance initiatives have been undertaken by the Ministry of of Corporate Affairs (MCA) and the Securities and Exchange Board of India (SEBI).
+- In India, corporate governance initiatives have been undertaken by the Ministry of Corporate Affairs (MCA) and the Securities and Exchange Board of India (SEBI).

-- Further, SEBI is maintaining the standards of corporate governance through other laws like the Securities Contracts (Regulation) Act, 1956; Securities and Exchange Board of India Act, 1992; and Depositories Act, 1996.
+- Further, SEBI is maintaining the standards of corporate governance through other laws like the Securities Contracts (Regulation) Act, 1956; Securities and Exchange Board of India Act, 1992; and the Depositories Act, 1996.

-- The Ministry of Corporate Affairs had appointed a Naresh Chandra Committee on Corporate Audit and Governance in 2002 in order to examine various corporate governance issues.
-It made recommendations in two key aspects of corporate governance: financial and non-financial disclosures: an independent auditing and board oversight of management.
-It is making all efforts to bring transparency to the structure of corporate governance through the enactment of Companies Act and its amendments.
+- It made recommendations in two key aspects of corporate governance: financial and non-financial disclosures: independent auditing and board oversight of management.
+It is making all efforts to bring transparency to the structure of corporate governance through the enactment of the Companies Act and its amendments.

 - It has been suggested that the Indian approach is drawn from the Gandhian principle of trusteeship and the Directive Principles of the Indian Constitution, but this conceptualization of corporate objectives is also prevalent in Anglo-American and most other jurisdictions.

-Understanding Corporate Governance
+Understanding the Governance of corporations

-Just like the governance of a country, the governance of a corporation is also not an easy matter.
-Almost all modern corporations work transparently; there will be elections to the top posts.
+- Almost all modern corporations work transparently; there will be elections to the top posts.
 Shareholders elect the Board of Directors.
-Board of Directors appoint the officers (management) for day to day administration.
+The Board of Directors appoint the officers (management) for day-to-day administration.
 They will run the company on behalf of shareholders.

-Commitment to the highest standards of ethics and integrity should be an uncompromising principle of every corporation.
+- Commitment to the highest standards of ethics and integrity should be an uncompromising principle of every corporation.
 The objective of establishing a good governance structure is to foster entrepreneurial drive within a system of accountability to ensure maximum returns to all stakeholders.

-While it is debatable whether consensus can be reached on what is ‘Best Practice’ in terms of Corporate Governance, considering the structure, complexity and diversity of organizations.
-However, as a responsible corporate citizen, we make sure that we adhere to corporate best practices at all times.
+- While it is debatable whether consensus can be reached on what is ‘Best Practice’ in terms of the Governance of corporations, considering the structure, complexity and diversity of organizations.

-Corporate governance is based on principles such as conducting the business with all integrity and fairness, being transparent with regard to all transactions, making all the necessary disclosures and decisions, complying with all the laws of the land, accountability and responsibility towards the stakeholders and commitment to conducting business in an ethical manner.
-Another point which is highlighted in the SEBI report on corporate governance is the need for those in control to be able to distinguish between what are personal and corporate funds while managing a company.
+- It is based on principles such as conducting the business with integrity and fairness, being transparent about all transactions, making all the necessary disclosures and decisions, complying with all the laws of the land, accountability and responsibility towards the stakeholders and commitment to ethically conducting business.

-The term is highlighted whenever there are corporate frauds.
-Corporate Governance and Code of corporate governance calls for ethical and accountable corporate administration.
-The best practices of corporate governance are important not only for public or shareholders but also for the very existence of the company itself.
-Adopting corporate governance will increase the value, sustainability and long-term profits.
+- The best practices are important not only for the public or shareholders but also for the very existence of the company itself.
+Adopting the system will increase the value, sustainability and long-term profits.

-These days, it is not enough for a company to merely be profitable; it also needs to demonstrate good corporate citizenship through environmental awareness, ethical behaviour and sound corporate governance practices.
+- These days, it is not enough for a company to merely be profitable; it also needs to demonstrate good corporate citizenship through environmental awareness, ethical behaviour and sound corporate governance practices.

-Corporate governance became a pressing issue following the 2002 introduction of the Sarbanes-Oxley Act in the U.S., which was ushered in to restore public confidence in companies and markets after accounting fraud bankrupted high-profile companies such as Enron and WorldCom.
-Importance of corporate governance was highlighted at the time of Satyam Fraud and also when Kingfisher Airlines was making a loss.
+- It has become a pressing issue following the 2002 introduction of the Sarbanes-Oxley Act in the U.S., which was ushered in to restore public confidence in companies and markets after accounting fraud bankrupted high-profile companies such as Enron and WorldCom.

 Understandable, tq so much